 Another YouTube reform is called Content ID.
 It is supposed to protect copyright.
 The creator of a movie or song can share their creation with Google, which will then compare it with every other file on YouTube.
 If it considers one of those files close enough to the submission, it will either delete that file, remove sound from it, or add advertisements.

-Before Content ID was invented, someone who thought that a movie violates copyright, had to send YouTube a form, which could be accepted or not.
+Before Content ID had been invented, someone who thought that a movie violated copyright, had to send YouTube a form, which could be accepted or not.
 These days though, they have a much easier way called Content ID, which allows them to earn money if it finds some similarities.
 You can theoretically appeal a Content ID decision, but it is pointless since the appeal will be decided by...the same company that uploaded the file.
 Many frustrated people are complaining in internet comments, saying that Content ID is terrible, that it made a mistake with their movie, that they're stealing their money, that they have lost their files or their account.
 There've been debates about copyright and AI in general.
 Some people have said that movie or music creators should be happy to have their content shared on YouTube.
 But these discussions can exist only because Content ID happened.
 Without it, people could freely share their movies without them being possibly modified / deleted by automatic analysis.

 A similar program could be used to delete movies about undesirable topics.
 Even now YouTube is deleting "racist", "nationalist", "insulting" films - even if often that is just an excuse; but they have to do it by hand.
 If they put together Content ID with the site sorting algorithm, they could create a system that deletes certain content automatically.
 A more advanced form of that algorithm could even delete certain parts of movies which have undesirable topics (for example, deleting a few second long part with a racist slur).
-It would work similar to the profanity filters on forums.
-But it would not be limited only to that - Google has shown, that they're very interested in controlling your beliefs, when they've created the site sorting algorithm I spoke about earlier.
+It would work similarly to the profanity filters on forums.
+But it would not be limited only to that - Google has shown that they're very interested in controlling your beliefs, when they've created the site sorting algorithm I spoke about earlier.
 A tool that could detect where in your movie an undesirable topic is mentioned, and replace it with their modified version, would be very welcome in their arsenal.

 You could write a whole book about Google; I don't want to do it - but I have to briefly mention some other things they've done.
 Recaptcha is the most popular way to defend forums from spambots.
 If you wanted to write something on a forum with recaptcha, you had to type a certain word.
 You didn't always get a word, though - you could get something like a street address, which would then get added to Google StreetView, which allows spying on people.
 For years, anyone who wrote on 4chan, was filling their database with street addresses, while not necessarily knowing about that.
 What really is StreetView?
 Google cars travel the world taking pictures of everything and everyone.
 Then they put these photos in their database, which can be searched by anyone.
 Google has access to pictures of the whole Earth, pretty much - and even to the history of places people search for using their maps.
 What could that information be used for?
 You can read on Wikipedia that a lot of countries had a problem with StreetView.
 They thought it intrudes on the citizen's privacy.
 But after "consultations" they've all agreed to allow it.
 Isn't this evidence that we're dealing with a worldwide plan to spy on people?